WRECK-d/wreckd-website/content/boring/index.md

 All participants must carry the essential gear as published on the website.
 The organiser reserves the right to check gear or delegate gear checks to volunteers, including spot-checks that can be conducted at any time.
 Failure to carry mandatory gear is grounds for immediate disqualification without refund.

 {{< highlight-box >}}
-### Essential Gear:
+**Essential Gear:**

-*Seam-sealed jacket – with hood\
+- Seam-sealed jacket – with hood
-*Thermal leggings & Thermal top\
+- Thermal leggings & Thermal top
-*Beanie and Gloves\
+- Beanie and Gloves
-*Phone with .GPX file and cached maps such as NZTOPO. with a plastic-sealed dry bag\
+- Phone with .GPX file and cached maps such as NZTOPO, with a plastic-sealed dry bag
-*Printed Topo50 map and compass in sealed dry bag *Emergency Biv Bag (not a blanket)\
+- Printed Topo50 map and compass in sealed dry bag
+- Emergency Biv Bag (not a blanket)
-*Headlamp with spare batteries or a second lamp unit\
+- Headlamp with spare batteries or a second lamp unit (charged)
-*Basic first aid – (min: self-adhering crepe bandage, strapping tape (minimum 100 cm x 6 cm / 40 inches x 2,5 inches) and 2 gauze (10cm square), personal medication and painkillers)\
+- Basic first aid – (min: self-adhering crepe bandage, strapping tape (minimum 100 cm x 6 cm / 40 inches x 2.5 inches) and 2 gauze (10cm square), personal medication and painkillers)
-*Personal Locator Beacon, or satellite tracking device (available; this could be one per team)\
+- Personal Locator Beacon, or satellite tracking device (available; this could be one per team)
-*Dry bag for all thermal clothing\
+- Dry bag for all thermal clothing
-*Surplus nutrition for emergency\
+- Surplus nutrition for emergency
-*Whistle  <p><br>
+- Whistle

-*The list above is the minimum gear requirement.
+The list above is the minimum gear requirement.
 The race director reserves the right to amend or add items as conditions may require.
-Such things may include an additional layering system (tech-mid or alpha-tech), Overtrou (seam-sealed rain pants), high-vis, additional water.*  <br>
+Such things may include an additional layering system (tech-mid or alpha-tech), Overtrou (seam-sealed rain pants), high-vis, additional water capacity.

-*Lycra, acrylic and cotton fabrics are not sufficient.
+Lycra, acrylic and cotton fabrics are not sufficient.
 They must be merino wool or a thermal polyprop.
-Layers that are available at all good sports and outdoor stores.*
+Layers that are available at all good sports and outdoor stores. *(need't be said, the clothes must fit!)*
 {{< /highlight-box >}}

 As a member, you are entitled to participate in fixtures.
 However, participation is subject to the event organiser’s discretion, who may assess a participant’s ability, judgement, and any other relevant criteria to ensure the event is conducted safely.